Abuse is against the law. If you or someone you know is being hurt or abused by an adult or another child then that person is breaking the law.

-- Physical abuse – someone hurts your body by hitting, kicking, punching, burning, or tying you up.
+- Physical abuse – someone hurts you or causes injury

-- Neglect – someone ignores your needs for food, warmth, medical care, safety and emotional well-being.
+- Neglect – someone ignores your needs (physical and emotional)

-- Sexual abuse – someone forces or puts pressure on you to have sex, or sexual acts like kissing or touching which makes you feel uncomfortable.
+- Sexual abuse – someone forces or pressures you into sexual acts

 Abusers may try to make excuses by saying that it didn’t mean anything, it won’t happen again, or that it’s your fault.
 They may promise, give you gifts, or try to make it up to you.
 They may stop, for a while.